AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 includes information such as size and alignment of base data types, and endianness.

-You may generate a file containing target dependent information with them ``-gnatet=path`` option.
+You generate a file containing target dependent information with the ``-gnatet=path`` option.
 For example:

 .. code-block:: sh